Mawr - 106 Miles

 Riders under the age of 16 must be accompanied by a parent or guardian.

-*Confirmed timings will be detailed in your Final Instructions which will be available on the website and via email 10 days prior to the event.
+You will need attend registration which will take place on Saturday afternoon and before the event on Sunday morning - we will confirm specific times in your Final Instructions, which will be available on the website and via email 10 days prior to the race.

-Slower cyclists are encouraged to start towards the front of the departure time slot.
+We encourage slower cyclists to start towards the front of the allotted time slot.

 Groups of no more than 25 riders will be allowed to start together, groups will be set off at 3 minute intervals.

 Cut Off times

 In the interest of rider safety and the safety of our volunteers on the course there will be staged cut off times in place:

 - cyclists must get from the start to the Flying Mile at RAF Valley (11.2 miles) by 11:00, after this time you will not be permitted to access the airfield due to flying operations in progress.

 - cyclists must arrive at the junction to Llanfaelog (approx. 17 miles), before 09:30.
 After this time cyclists are directed onto the Tour Canol and Bach routes.

 - chip timing will stop at approximately 18:00.